econ-ark/REMARK/REMARKs/cstwMPC.md

 # cstwMPC is a Replication of the results in
 ## [The Distribution of Wealth and the Marginal Propensity to Consume](http://econ.jhu.edu/people/ccarroll/papers/cstwMPC)
-### Christopher Carroll, Jiri Slacalek, Kiichi Tokuoka, Matthew N. White
+### by Christopher Carroll, Jiri Slacalek, Kiichi Tokuoka, Matthew N. White
+### published in _Quantitative Economics_ in 2017

-The main results in that paper were generated using the Mathematica code in
+The main results in that paper were generated using the Mathematica that can be executed by running from the command line

-`./Code/Matheamtica`
+`./Code/Matheamtica/DoAll.m`

-by running the `DoAll.m` file from the command line
+or by opening the corresponding notebook file `./Code/Matheamtica/DoAll.nb`

-The results have been replicated using the HARK toolkit.
+The Mathematica results have been replicated using the HARK toolkit.
+See the README.md file in the repo for details.

-The replication files are in the root directory:

-### `ipython do_min.py`:
-Takes 3-5 minutes to reproduce a few results from the small open economy version of the model without aggregate shocks

-### `ipython do_mid.py`:
-Takes an hour or so to produce the main SOE verson of the model with aggregate shocks

-### `ipython do_all.py`:
-In principle, should produce all results of the paper

-### `ipython do_custom.py`:
-User-customizable file to produce any particular desired version